kestra-io/docs/blogs/2022-02-01-leroy-merlin-usage-kestra.md

 ---
 title: "How Leroy Merlin managed their cloud data pipelines with Kestra"
 description: Discover how Leroy Merlin moved all their data pipelines to Google Cloud with Kestra
-date: 2022-01-10
+date: 2022-02-01T10:00:00
 layout: BlogsPost
 author:
   name: Ludovic Dehon
   image: "ldehon"
   twitter: "@tchiotludo"
+image: /blogs/2022-02-01-leroy-merlin-usage-kestra.jpg
 ---

 [Adeo](https://www.adeo.com) is the leading French company in the international DIY and home improvement market; it’s also one of the world’s top three companies in the industry, and is going from strength to strength.
-[Leroy Merlin](https://www.leroymerlin.fr/) is the leading brand of the Adeo Group and helps residents around the world with all their home improvement projects—from renovations and extensions to decoration and repairs.
+[Leroy Merlin](https://www.leroymerlin.fr/) is the leading brand of the Adeo Group and helps residents around the world with all their home improvement projects — from renovations and extensions to decoration and repairs.
 With more than 450 stores across the globe and 140 in France, Leroy Merlin France has strong data values and a need to deliver on their KPI to their 80,000+ employees to drive their expansion.

 In this article, we will explore the past, present, and future of their data platform with DataSource, KPIs, dashboard, and more.